thanos-io/promql-engine/README.md

 ### Plan optimization

-Each PromQL query is initially treated as a declarative (logical) plan and is optimizes before execution.
+Each PromQL query is initially treated as a declarative (logical) plan and is optimized before execution.
 The engine currently supports several optimizers, some of which are enabled by default and others need to be explicitly opted-into.
 Optimizers implement the [Optimizer](https://pkg.go.dev/github.com/thanos-io/promql-engine/logicalplan#Optimizer) interface and all implementations can be found in the [logicalplan](https://pkg.go.dev/github.com/thanos-io/promql-engine/logicalplan) package.

 ### Extensibility

-THe engine can be extended through custom optimizers which can be used injected at instantiation.
-These optimizers can be used to either rearrange the logical nodes into a new plan, or to inject new nodes altogether.
+The engine can be extended through custom optimizers which can be injected at instantiation.
+These optimizers can be used to either rearrange the logical nodes into a new plan or to inject new nodes altogether.

 It is also possible to modify the actual execution of a query by injecting a node implementing the `UserDefinedOperator` interface.
 This node type has a `MakeExecutionOperator` method which can be used to control which execution operator should be instantiated for the logical node.